The Singapore Centre for 3D

 and industry adoption of additive manufacturing

-technology though collaborative projects with leading industry partners, and with schools and research centres within and beyond the University.
+technology through collaborative projects with leading industry partners, and with schools and research centres within and beyond the University.

 SC3DP is funded by National Research